tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 #### Parameter description

-`accountsDict`: account dictionary.
+`accountsDict`: account dictionary

 > ?
->
 > - The account type and account name together serve as the composite primary key.
 > - You need to use the dictionary type, where `key` is the account type and `value` is the account, for example, @{@(accountType):@"account"}.
 > - Syntax for Objective-C: @{@(0):@"account0",@(1):@"account1"}; syntax for Swift:[NSNumber(0):@"account0",NSNumber(1):@"account1"]
-> - For more `accountType` values, see the `XGPushTokenAccountType` enumerated values or account type value table in the SDK demo package.
+> - For more `accountType` values, see the `XGPushTokenAccountType` enumeration in the SDK demo package or [Account Type Value Table](https://intl.cloud.tencent.com/document/product/1024/40598).
+> - The TPNS console supports push to account IDs of the `0` account type.
+For other types, call the [Push API](https://intl.cloud.tencent.com/document/product/1024/33764) to push.

 #### Sample code